fsprojects/fantomas/FormattingConventions.md

  { IngredientName = "Lemon"; Quantity = 1 }]
 ```

-Lists and arrays are split across multiple lines follow a similar rule as records do:
+Lists and arrays that split across multiple lines follow a similar rule as records do:

 ```fsharp
 let pascals_triangle =